 We try to make your child's treatment a little easier on the whole family.
 Whether it's explaining a procedure, offering encouragement, or arranging fun activities during therapy or during a hospital stay, your child gets care in a welcoming, kid-friendly environment.
 In addition, you and your family can get emotional support and education to help you cope as your child goes through treatment and recovery.

 Our social workers help you navigate the medical system and coordinate the variety of health services your child needs.
 They can help you work with insurance providers, connect with resources, and manage the details related to your child’s care.
 Our nurse coordinators can help you schedule appointments for tests, treatments, and other medical visits.

 Staffed by volunteers, the family room is here to make your time at the hospital a little more comfortable.
 You can grab a light meal, shower, do laundry, or use a computer with internet access.

 Personalized Care for Your Child's Sarcoma

-- Our sarcoma specialists are also researchers who collaborate with cancer specialists worldwide through the Children's Oncology Group, the world’s largest childhood and adolescent cancer research organization.
-That means your child gets the combined expertise of leading cancer researchers and has access to the latest treatments, including clinical trials.
+Our sarcoma specialists are also researchers who collaborate with cancer specialists worldwide through the Children's Oncology Group, the world’s largest child and adolescent cancer research organization.
+That means your child benefits from the combined expertise of leading cancer researchers and has access to the latest treatments, including clinical trials.
 Our team will discuss potential treatments and help you decide whether a clinical trial is right for your child.